newpatiente2e/docs/docs/20-create-azure-services.md

 1. Authenticate to Azure by running the `az login --use-device-code` command.
 1. Initialize your Azure environment with `azd init` command.
 <!-- 1.
 Follow the prompts to log in to your Azure subscription. -->
 1. Create an environment name.
 For this workshop, the environment name must be globally unique.
-Create a unique environment name by appending a random 6 digital number after **contoso-health-app-NNNNNN**, for example, **contoso-health-app-318721**.
+Create a unique environment name by appending a random six digital number after **contoso-health-app-NNNNNN**, for example, **contoso-health-app-318721**.
 But don't use the example name, use your own.
 1. Select a region (e.g: **eastus**).
 1. Select your subscription.
 1. Deploy the Azure services with `azd up --debug`.

     :::note

     It will take approximately 5 minutes to deploy the Azure services.
-So now is a great time to grab a cup of coffee, or tea, or read the next section of the workshop documentation.
+So now is a great time to grab a cup of coffee or tea or read the next section of the workshop documentation.

     :::